wilberquito/election-clustering/README.md

 ![Elbow plot](./img/elbow_plot.png)

-From the Elbow plot we suspect that the ideal number of clusters for the training sample is 2 or 3.
+From the Elbow plot, we suspect that the ideal number of clusters for the training sample is 2 or 3.

-We had not used any library to compute the Prediction Strength, instead, we implemented from scratch the algorithm using the following equation.
+We had not used any library to compute the Prediction Strength.
+Instead, we implemented the algorithm from scratch ⚙️ by using the following equation.
 The implementation is in the file *compute.py* in the *learner* module.
-We wanted to use the recomended threshold between 0.8 and 0.9, however with the training data that we were using it could only determine 1 optimal cluster, therefore, we lowered the threshold to 0.70.
+We wanted to use the recommended threshold between 0.8 and 0.9.
+However, with the training data that we were using, it could only determine *1 optimal cluster*; therefore, we lowered the threshold to 0.70.

 ![Prediction Strength](./img/ps-equation.png)